zakack/diffusion-pipe/README.md

   - Change LTX-Video saved LoRA format to ComfyUI format.
   - Allow training more recent LTX-Video versions.
   - Add support for the Chroma model.
 Highly experimental.
 See the supported models doc.
-- 2025-03-03
-  - Added masked training support.
-See the comment in the example dataset config for explanation.
-This feature required some refactoring, I tested that each supported model is able to train, but if something suddenly breaks for you this change is the likely cause.
-Like most brand-new features, masked training is experimental.
-  - Added Wan i2v training.
-It seems to work but is barely tested.
-See the supported models doc for details.

 ## Windows support
 It will be difficult or impossible to make training work on native Windows.
 This is because Deepspeed only has [partial Windows support](https://github.com/microsoft/DeepSpeed/blob/master/blogs/windows/08-2024/README.md).
 Deepspeed is a hard requirement because the entire training script is built around Deepspeed pipeline parallelism.
 However, it will work on Windows Subsystem for Linux, specifically WSL 2.
 If you must use Windows I recommend trying WSL 2.